JDoYo/saveyourself/<SaveYourself>_SRS.md

    **5.**** Other Nonfunctional Requirements**
     **5.1**** Performance Requirements**

-_&lt;If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
-Specify the timing relationships for real time systems.
-Make such requirements as specific as possible.
-You may need to state performance requirements for individual functional requirements or features.&gt;_

   Being an Android and iPhone gaming application, the application has the likelihood of being computationally heavy.
 The spawning and subsequent deletion of in game objects or sprites, depending on the amount spawned in, may or may not be computationally heavy.
 In order for the game to work properly, optimization must be a key factor in making sure the game will not slow down or crash.

   **5.2**** Safety Requirements**

-_&lt;Specify those requirements that are concerned with possible loss, damage, or harm that could result from the use of the product.
-Define any safeguards or actions that must be taken, as well as actions that must be prevented.
-Refer to any external policies or regulations that state safety issues that affect the product&#39;s design or use.
-Define any safety certifications that must be satisfied.&gt;_

   SY's operation does not require any communication with any data outide of the application itself.
 The application will not change the phone itself in any way when being installed onto and Andriod or iPhone.
 It should be noted however that SY will not be responsible for any harm caused by interating with other users while playing the game.
 SY is not responsible for any injuries that occured to due the use of the application while operating a motor vehicle.
 Finally, SY will not be responsible for any harm or injuries to due poor judgement or lack of attention when operating the applcation.

   **5.3**** Security Requirements**

-_&lt;Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
-Define any user identity authentication requirements.
-Refer to any external policies or regulations containing security issues that affect the product.
-Define any security or privacy certifications that must be satisfied.&gt;_

   The application would not keep a lot of data on the user besides a username, and some of their in-game statistics.
 Access to this application is given through logging into a secured mobile device with a passcode or some type of security enabled.
 Malicious parties will not be able to access the data that is contained within the application without the proper log-in information.
 If a user were to have their mobile device unlocked and the device is not in the possession of said user, the unknown user could potenially have full access to the data stored within the application.
 SY also has a multiplayer aspect to the game, where packets will be sent over the internet or bluetooth which contain game data.
 This data is not sensitive therefore it is not required to encrypt the game packets.
 The game packets would contain only data related to the game, this would only inculde what each user has spawned into the game world via tapping, or the deletion of game objects via tapping.
 A malicious user could potenially listen to the game packets however the only thing that they would be able to identify someone with would be a username.
 SY will not send location data over the internet, howvever it is possible someone could snoop around and find this data.

   **5.4**** Software Quality Attributes**

-_&lt;Specify any additional quality characteristics for the product that will be important to either the customers or the developers.
-Some to consider are: adaptability, availability, correctness, flexibility, interoperability, maintainability, portability, reliability, reusability, robustness, testability, and usability.
-Write these to be specific, quantitative, and verifiable when possible.
-At the least, clarify the relative preferences for various attributes, such as ease of use over ease of learning.&gt;_

 The primary non-functional requirments that Save Yourself will focus on are reliablity and usability.